MonkeyManMax/INFO201-BB-Final-Project/R/introPage.md

 This report gives an overview of several facets of America's education system.
 America's education system is unique, often confusing, and enormous.
 Thus, making decisions when it comes to America's schools is very difficult.
-Our visualizations depict the state of the system over the past could decades.
+Our visualizations depict the state of the system over the past two decades.
 We believe that it is imperative to have the best possible education system to ensure the future of our country.